jackrivet/nlp-call-classifier/README.md

 ## Author
 For questions or collaboration opportunities, feel free to reach out via [LinkedIn](https://www.linkedin.com/in/jackrivet/).

-Notes: Amount of training data required to achieve accurate results scales with the desired number of categories.
+Note: Amount of training data required to achieve accurate results scales with the desired number of categories.